nickyiliwang0000/h/css/css-grids.md

 }
 ```

-Combining the `minmax` function with `auto-fit` and `auto-fill` can help create some intuitively responsive layouts.
+Combining the `minmax` function with `auto-fit` and `repeat` can help create some intuitively responsive layouts.
 You can create a layout with a flexible number of columns as well as flexible widths of columns.
 Let's adjust our CSS to the following:

 ```css
 .container {